 I was justice, courage, and protection.

-by many a beauty I was admired and wished for as I would myself,
+by many a beauty I was admired and befriended,

 city to city, failure by failure, falsely seen as a heroine,

-Till at airport, he walked towards me like a lord,
+Till at the airport, he walked towards me like a lord,

 his eyes, pure and innocent,

 like those of a baby when his mother leaned over to check.

 his shoulders, warm and broad,